kun-shukla/ci-p1-mind-flora/README.md

 - [Font Awesome](https://fontawesome.com/) - Used for Social Media icons in footer.
 - [GitHub](https://github.com/) - Used for version control and deployment.
 - [Google Fonts](https://fonts.google.com/) - Used to import custom fonts.
-- [Adobe photoshop](https://adobe.com/) - for compressing image file sizes without reducing quality, converting images/video to a web compatible formats.
+- [Adobe photoshop](https://adobe.com/) - for compressing image file sizes without reducing quality, converting images/video to a web compatible format.
 - [Flaticon](https://www.flaticon.com) - for the site's favicon
 - [Coolers](https://coolors.co) - for deciding on a compatible color theme.
 - [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.

 ## Deployment

-The project was deployed using GitHub pages.
-The steps to deploy using GitHub pages are:
+The project was deployed using GitHub Pages.
+The steps to deploy using GitHub Pages are as follows:

 1. Go to the repository on GitHub.com
 2. Select 'Settings' near the top of the page.
 3. Select 'Pages' from the menu bar on the left of the page.
-4. Under 'Build and deployment' > 'Branch' select the 'main' branch from the dropdown menu.
+4. Under 'Build and deployment' > 'Branch', select the 'main' branch from the dropdown menu.
-5. Once selected, click the 'Save'.
+5. Once selected, click the 'Save' button.
 6. Deployment should be confirmed by a message on a green background saying "Your site is published at" followed by the web address.

 The live link can be found here - [Mind Flora](https://kun-shukla.github.io/ci-p1-mind-flora/)